kylebarron/kylebarron.github.io/content/posts/fast-compiled-python-bindings/index.md

 Now let's define two functions:

-- One that uses the scalar-valued [`MultiPolygon.intersects`].
-Every call  which compares this one `MultiPolygon` to one other geometry
+1. One that uses the scalar-valued [`MultiPolygon.intersects`], where every Python call compares this _one_ `MultiPolygon` to _one_ other geometry
-- Another that uses Shapely's vectorized [`shapely.intersects`] — you can pass in an array of geometries and the single Python dispatch will operate on _all of them at once_.
+2. Another that uses Shapely's vectorized [`shapely.intersects`] — you can pass in an array of geometries and the single Python dispatch will operate on _all of them at once_.

 [`MultiPolygon.intersects`]: https://shapely.readthedocs.io/en/2.1.1/reference/shapely.MultiPolygon.html#shapely.MultiPolygon.intersects
 [`shapely.intersects`]: https://shapely.readthedocs.io/en/latest/reference/shapely.intersects.html#shapely.intersects